sindresorhus/awesome/readme.md

 - [Veganism](https://github.com/sdassow/awesome-veganism#readme) - Making the plant-based lifestyle easy and accessible.
 - [Translations](https://github.com/mbiesiad/awesome-translations#readme) - The transfer of the meaning of a text from one language to another.
 - [Scriptable](https://github.com/dersvenhesse/awesome-scriptable#readme) - An iOS app for automations in JavaScript.
+- [Metaverse](https://github.com/m3-org/awesome-metaverse) - Projects and information resources about the Metaverse

 ## Related